HBOT Heals Hemorrhagic Cystitis

 3

-Patient starts HBOT
+Patient Starts HBOT

-Our medical staff meets with the patient to ensure that HBOT reverse aging treatment is appropriate and contacts Medicare or private insurance to receive authorization.
+Our medical staff meets with the patient to ensure that HBOT treatment is appropriate and contacts Medicare or private insurance to receive authorization.

 Research on Hyperbaric Oxygen Therapy